lambda

 The Docker images used by Moto are taken from the following repositories:

-• mlupin/docker-lambda (for recent versions)
+• shogo82148/lambda-python (for recent versions)

-• lambci/lambda (for older/outdated versions)
+• lambci/lambda (for even older/outdated versions)

 Use the following environment variable to configure Moto to look for images in an additional repository: